DiamondMarket/UserDatabase/README.md

 # UserDatabase
-this is for fetching data from userdb
+This service is used for fetching data from user datbase.